|In 2011, Leigha was introduced to the Princeton Community Television. She has volunteered her time now,

 She has worked closely with local peace activist groups including Coalition for Peace Action CFPA located

 on Princeton NJ.
-She has been involved documenting 99% activities last spring and associated
+She has been involved documenting 99% activities in 2012and associated conferences

-Goodman.and again Noam Chomsky in February 2013 at East Stroudsburg, PA.
+Noam Chomsky Public Education and The Common Good in February 2013 at East Stroudsburg, PA.,

 Leigha is a member of the Shaleshock Action Alliance which is a movement that works toward protecting